philipperemy/FX-1-Minute-Data/README.md

 ## API

-Then of course, you can use directly the API in `api.py`.
+Then, of course, you can use directly the API in `api.py`.
 There are two endpoints depending on what you query:

-- If you query data of the same year, then you have to query it per month.
-Say, you are in June 2019.
+- If you query data of the current year, then you have to query it per month.
+Say, we are in June 2019.
 You will need to make 6 calls to download the data of 2019 up to June.

 ```python
 def download_fx_m1_data(year='2016', month='7', pair='eurgbp'):